microsoft/Zen/README.md

 Zen is a library built at Microsoft Research that aims to simplify the process of building verification tools.
 Zen lets you write a single implementation of a function and then both evaluate and verify the function.

 # Installation
 Just add the project to your visual studio solution.
+Nuget package will be available soon.

 # Getting Started
 To import the library, add the following line to your file: